filamentphp/filament/packages/support/docs/06-render-hooks.md

 );
 ```

-Some render hooks for the [panel builder](#panel-builder-render-hooks) allow you to scope hooks to all pages in a resource:
+Some render hooks for the [Panel Builder](#panel-builder-render-hooks) allow you to scope hooks to all pages in a resource:

 ```php
 use Filament\Support\Facades\FilamentView;